 Chapter 3: Analysis and Outlook

 Three price cases for Canadian natural gas deliverability are examined in this report.
-These cases differ primarily in terms of Canadian and U.S. natural gas prices, and the corresponding levels of capital investment and drilling levels, in particular, drilling in Montney and Alberta Deep Basin tight gas as well as Duvernay and Horn River Basin shale gas.
-The Appendices contain a detailed description of the methodology used for projecting deliverability.
+These cases differ primarily in terms of Canadian and U.S. natural gas prices and the corresponding levels of capital investment.
+The Appendices contain a detailed description of the assumptions used for projecting deliverability.

-A summary of the key assumptions used in the cases and the deliverability results is shown in Table 3.1:
+A summary of the key assumptions used in the cases and the deliverability results are shown in Table 3.1.

 Table 3.1 - Pricing Overview and Deliverability Results